Exhibits

 -

-A series of propaganda posters created for the ArtOnBrighton Art Festival on the boardwalk near Coney Island, and inside the NY Aquarium October 2011.
-Each branded with the motto, WITH GREAT FREEDOM COMES GREAT RESPONSIBILITY, a hybrid quote of Eleanor Roosevelt and Voltaire, speaking directly to the generation of immigrants whose turn it is to make it big in the new country. -
+A series of propaganda prints created for Brooklyn's annual ArtOnBrighton art festival at the NY Aquarium.
+Each print branded with the motto, WITH GREAT FREEDOM COMES GREAT RESPONSIBILITY, a hybrid quote of Eleanor Roosevelt and Voltaire, speaking directly to the generation of immigrants whose turn it is to make it big in the new country. -

-Installation titled "Die, Mauer," commemorating the 20th anniversary of the fall of the Berlin Wall in 1989.
-It is currently housed at Chicago's DANK-Haus German Cultural Center.
-Read the artist speech presented at the opening of the exhibit. -
+Originally commissioned by Harper College, this installation titled "Die, Mauer," commemorates the 20th anniversary of the fall of the Berlin Wall in 1989.
+It is currently housed at Chicago's DANK-Haus German Cultural Center. -

-Immigrating City puts Chicago in the limelight along with many of its notable icons: The El, Lake Michigan, the city’s diversity, and even biking culture. -
+Immigrating City puts Chicago in the limelight along with many of its notable icons: The El, Lake Michigan, the city’s diversity, and even biking culture.
+For gallery inquiries to display parts of this series, .